POST ID: 1534-10801-xxxxx

 - Managers and supervisors of aviation operations

 Teaching methods include didactic presentation with the use of PowerPoint slides, case studies, videos, group discussion, and practical exercises.
-A comprehensive text will be given to participants for their use in class as well as afterwards.
+A comprehensive text will be given to participants for their use in class and afterwards.